johandahlberg/PiperWorkshop/tutorial.md

 **Qscripts**<br/>
 The qscript is at the heart of Queue.
 It's were you define how your pipeline is going to run.
 The basic concept is that programs are chained together based on their inputs and outputs to create a dependency graph.
 Queue the uses this to determine the order in which the programs can be run and execute the accordingly.
 Formally a QScript is a class which extends `QScript` and that defines the function `script()`.

-Here's a tiny example of what a QScript can look like (rich with comments to explain the different parts):
+Here's a tiny example of what a QScript can look like:

     // The namespace in which this QScript exits package example.qscripts